geoffleyland/lua-mmapfile/README.md

-# Lua-mmapfile - A simple interface for mmaping files
+# Lua-mmapfile - A simple interface to mmap

 ## 1. What?